 - Sister Mary Louise (M.L.)
 Gude CSC, past Chair of the Modern Language program at St Mary’s, past Assistant Vice-President for Student Affairs at Notre Dame and past Chair of the Standing Committee on Gay and Lesbian Student Needs at Notre Dame (which eventually developed into the Core Council on LGBT affairs)

 - Sr. Jeannine Gramick, S.L., co-founder of the Baltimore and Washington, DC chapters of DIGNITY, a national organization for Catholic lesbian and gay people and the founder of New Ways Ministry, a social justice center working for the reconciliation of lesbian and gay people and the Church.

-The Dooley Award Event is just one activity occurring over the Weekend Celebration.
-There will also be a Welcome Event Friday evening April 28th, a Panel Discussion on Saturday April 29th and a After-Party following the Award Ceremony Saturday evening.
+The Dooley Award Event was just one activity occurring over the Weekend Celebration.
+There was also a Welcome Event Friday evening April 28th, a Panel Discussion on Saturday April 29th and a After-Party following the Award Ceremony Saturday evening.

 For the full schedule of the weekend events, go to: LGBT Award Celebration Weekend.